logicahealth/InfoButtons/README.md

 Innovation-182
 ==============

 Please note that this code is a collaboration among many different Universities.
-This is the current development branch and contains the snapshot for release 1.5.
-The changes from the master branch include,
+This is the current master branch and contains the most stable version of the application.
+The changes for the master branch include,

 -Refactored modules into a logical build hierarchy that can be compiled from a single POM -Refactored individual classes so they are now organized into logical package names